Castlevania: Rondo of Blood: In other media

-Following the release of the final season of the original Castlevania animated series on May 13, 2021, that was based on Castlevania III: Dracula's Curse, Netflix announced a follow-up series that is to be set in France during the French Revolution in 1792 with Richter Belmont and Maria Renard in the lead roles.
-At 2022's Netflix's Geeked Week virtual event, it was announced that the series is titled Castlevania: Nocturne alongside a teaser trailer featuring Richter.
+Following the release of the final season of the original Castlevania animated series on May 13, 2021, that was based on Castlevania III: Dracula's Curse, Netflix announced a follow-up series which is to be set in France during the French Revolution in 1792 with Richter Belmont and Maria Renard in the lead roles.
+At 2022's Netflix's Geeked Week virtual event, the series was revealed to be titled Castlevania: Nocturne alongside a teaser trailer featuring Richter.
+The first season was released on September 28, 2023, while the second season premiered on January 16, 2025.